hieuvp/learning-kubernetes/08-rbac-authorization/README.md

 </div>
 <br />

-- **Roles**: will connect API Resources and Verbs.
-These can be reused for different Subjects.
-These are bound to one namespace (we cannot use wildcards to represent more than one, but we can deploy the same role object in different namespaces).
-If we want the role to be applied cluster-wide, the equivalent object is called ClusterRoles.

-- **RoleBinding**: will connect the remaining entity-subjects.
-Given a Role, which already binds API Objects and Verbs, we will establish which subjects can use it.
-For the cluster-level, non-namespaced equivalent, there are ClusterRoleBindings.

 - These three elements combine into giving a user permission to execute certain operations on a set of resources by using Roles and RoleBindings (connecting Subjects like Users, Groups and Service Accounts to Roles).

+## Creating Users

 Users are authenticated using one or more authentication modes.
 These include client certificates, passwords, and various tokens.
 After this, each user action or request on the cluster is authorized against the rules assigned to a user through roles.

-## Creating Users

 <!-- AUTO-GENERATED-CONTENT:START (CODE:src=labs/01-creating-users/01-create-certificate.sh) -->
 <!-- The below code snippet is automatically added from labs/01-creating-users/01-create-certificate.sh -->